theo-lev/WikiExtractor-Python/README.md

 ## Getting started
 Make the project easy to use by anyone thanks to a complete and functional dataset and a clear documentation to launch it.

+## Functionnality of the project
+The software takes a file with a list of wikipedia's pages title (taken from the page URL : with "_" in place of " ") and process each one to get the HTML URL of the page.
+After testing the URL, it treats all the HTML code of each page and try to extract as much table as it can in CSV.

+## Project license
+This project is licensed under the MIT License.

+## Technologies used
+- Git – The distributed version-control system used
+- PyCharm IDEA - The IDE mainly used by our crew
+- IntelliJ IDEA - The IDE used last year
+- Scrapy - Python library to extract HTML
+- csv - Python library to write in CSV
+- UniTest - Python library to make uni tests

+## Authors
+Clément Depond, Adèle Lecler, Théo Lévêque, Sadou Barry, Jean Zamble.